JuliaCN/old.juliacn.github.io/source/meetups/index.md

 我将讨论Julia如何演化至今，这也许包括一些由机器学习任务带来的一些挑战。

-> As programming languages (PL) people, we have watched with great interest as machine learning (ML) has exploded -- and with it, the complexity of ML models and the frameworks people are using to build them.
+> As programming languages (PL) people, we have watched with great interest as machine learning (ML) has exploded -- and with it, the complexity of ML models and the frameworks people are using to build themt.
 State-of-the-art models are increasingly programs, with support for programming constructs like loops and recursion, and this brings out many interesting issues in the tools we use to create them -- that is, programming languages.

 > While machine learning does not yet have a dedicated language, several efforts are effectively creating hidden new languages underneath a Python API (like TensorFlow) while others are reusing Python as a modeling language (like PyTorch).
 We'd like to ask -- are new ML-tailored languages required, and if so, why?